MarxMad/CeloBuild-/README.md

     *   **Score < 60**: Awards **XP** (On-chain reputation) ⭐.
 4.  **Viral Loop**: Winners share their "Victory Frame" on Farcaster, which allows others to launch the MiniApp directly.
 5.  **Recharge**: Users can share their status to recharge their energy and play again.

+### **Flow 2: AI Cast Generation & Scheduling**

+1.  **Generate**: User selects a topic (Tech, Music, Motivation, Jokes, Famous Quotes) and AI generates a viral cast using Gemini.
+2.  **Preview**: User reviews the generated cast before publishing.
+3.  **Pay**: User pays 0.5 cUSD to the agent wallet to publish the cast.
+4.  **Schedule or Publish**: User can publish immediately or schedule the cast for a specific date/time (up to 3 scheduled casts per day).
+5.  **Reward**: When the cast is published, user receives 100 XP automatically.

 ### 📊 Simple Flow Diagram